martinatjie/playground/README.md

 - escape room game
 - feed long PDF into AI and ask it questions based on content
 - Filing & expenses app
+- Library for fluent log assertions, especially that work on "contains"
 - Game remakes: - e.g. Bingo, various boardgames like Cluedo, Monopoly, Scrabble etc. (make them print 'n play)
 - Game Timer
 - garden design/planner app that can help you map out your perfect garden and suggests improvements based on industry knowledge & ML